cappe987/cappe987.github.io/content/blog/misc/2024-12-22-git-stage-A.md

 Obviously, mistakes happen anyway.
 Even with multiple people reviewing your code.
-But let's all put in a little extra effort to make reviewing code and reading Git history a more pleasant experience
+But let's all put in a little extra effort to make reviewing code and reading Git history a more pleasant experience.